 Yes, as priests are available.
 Volunteers in the welcome tent can help you once you reach the top of the steps.

 The parish has a very small parking lot so we do not recommend attempting to park at the Church.
 Since this day is a work day for many Mt.
 Adams residents, on-street parking is often available.
 Parking availability is very fluid.

-There is a small parking garage at the corner of St. Gregory and Monastery, and a free lot near the entrance to the Art Museum.
+There is a parking garage at the corner of St. Gregory and Monastery, and a free surface lot near the entrance to the Art Museum.

 To avoid parking challenges, consider parking downtown Cincinnati and utilizing Metro.
 Metro Bus #1 (Mt.
 Adams–Eden Park–Museum Center) picks up at Government Square and comes within a few neighborhood blocks of the Church/steps.

-Do you have a fish fry Good Friday?
+Do you have a fish fry on Good Friday?

 Donuts and coffee are also available in the Parish center in the morning.

 LaRosa’s Pizza (from the Hyde park location) is offered from 11:00am until 3:00pm.